-To create an event within your group, just go to your group page and press “Events” tab on the left sidebar.
+To create an event within your group, just go to your group page and press the “Events” tab on the left sidebar.
 Then proceed to “Create event.”

 For the business page event you need to be careful, as sometimes the option for “Events” will only display after you click on the three dots for more options.

-Business page events offer you more opportunities for advertising, analytics, and the ability to set a recurring schedule.
+In essence, it is much better to promote from your business page as business page events offer you more opportunities for advertising, analytics, and the ability to set a recurring schedule.